After Dark: Belonging

-In honour of World Refugee Day on 20 June, this After Dark event explores what it means to belong in a multicultural society such as Australia.
-What constitutes being Australian, and how has the concept of identity and belonging changed over time?
+This After Dark event explores what it means to belong in a multicultural society such as Australia.
+Creative practitioners will explore and interpret the concept of belonging through discussion and performance, questioning how the concept of identity and belonging has changed over time.
 Who was, is and will be considered an outsider, and who is ‘allowed’ to belong?
-How do we build empathy, wellbeing and social cohesion among the diverse communities that make up our country?
-Join us for a discussion about belonging hosted by our curator, and enjoy interactive performances inspired by these critical questions.

 Justice & Police MuseumCorner Albert and Phillip streets, Sydney NSW 2000.
 Phone +61 2 9252 1144

 - Wheelchair accessible

 Listen to our panel of experts as they delve into the concepts of cancel culture, censorship and freedom of expression